 Communication Plan

-This policy will be available on Example School’s website so that parents and other members of the school community can easily access information about Example School’s anaphylaxis management procedures.
-The parents and carers of students who are enrolled at Example School and are identified as being at risk of anaphylaxis will also be provided with a copy of this policy.
+This policy will be available on Yallourn North PS’s website so that parents and other members of the school community can easily access information about Yallourn North PS’s anaphylaxis management procedures.
+The parents and carers of students who are enrolled at Yallourn North PS and are identified as being at risk of anaphylaxis will also be provided with a copy of this policy.

-[Note: you must outline how you will ensure that all staff, including casual relief teachers, ES and volunteers, are aware of this policy and students in their care at risk of anaphylaxis.
-The below text is included as a guide, however, you may include alternative strategies i.e. this policy will be included in volunteer/CRT induction packs, etc].

-The [insert role, i.e. principal or School Anaphylaxis Supervisor] is responsible for ensuring that all relevant staff, including casual relief staff and volunteers are aware of this policy and Example School’s procedures for anaphylaxis management.
+The Business Manager is responsible for ensuring that all relevant staff, including casual relief staff and volunteers are aware of this policy and Yallourn North PS’s procedures for anaphylaxis management.
 Casual relief staff and volunteers who are responsible for the care and/or supervision of students who are identified as being at risk of anaphylaxis will also receive a verbal briefing on this policy.

 Staff training

-Staff at Example School will receive appropriate training in anaphylaxis management, consistent with the Department’s Anaphylaxis Guidelines.
+Staff at Yallourn North PS will receive appropriate training in anaphylaxis management, consistent with the Department’s Anaphylaxis Guidelines.

 Staff who are responsible for conducting classes that students who are at risk of anaphylaxis attend, and any further staff that the principal identifies, must have completed: